RTEMS/rtems-docs/bsp-howto/console.rst

 Task Driven Mode (`TERMIOS_TASK_DRIVEN`)
     The task driven mode is similar to interrupt driven mode, but the actual data processing is done in dedicated tasks instead of interrupt routines.
+    This mode is not available in SMP configurations.
+It has some implementation flaws and it is not well tested.

 Polled Mode
 ===========